plalev1948/DevOps/DevOps/getting-started.md

   * `Benchmarking` - good for comparing different ways to solve problems; this is a type of unit testing;
   * `Load Testing` - type of integration testing;

+<h2> Continuous Integration and Continuous Delivery </h2>

+* `Integration` - consists of integration and build
+* `Deployment` - consists of release, instructions and operations

 <div>
 </body>
 </html>